Concordium/concordium.github.io/source/testnet/desktop-wallet/create-account-desktop.rst

    - *Export IdCredSec*
    - *Public-key*

 #.
 The Ledger says **Review transaction**.
 Press both buttons to review.
-Press the right button to click through the information and press both buttons to confirm the information.
+Press the right button to click through and verify all the information, and press both buttons to confirm the information.
+It's important the you verify the information for security reasons.
 The following information is displayed:

    -  the *public key*
    -  the *Sig threshold*